 Some breast cancer cells have a higher than normal level (known as overexpression) of a protein called HER2 (human epidermal growth factor receptor 2) on their surface, which stimulates them to grow.

 Outside of a clinical trial, HER2 testing is normally only done on invasive breast cancer, so this is unlikely to be mentioned if you have ductal carcinoma in situ (DCIS).

-IHC (immunohistochemistry) is usually done first.
+IHC is usually done first.
+It involves a special staining process performed on a sample of breast cancer tissue.
 It’s reported as a score ranging from 0–3.
-A score of 0 or 1+ is means the breast cancer is HER2 negative.
-A score of 2+ is borderline, and a score of 3+ means the breast cancer is HER2 positive.
+A score of 0 or 1+ means the breast cancer is HER2 negative.
+A score of 2+ is borderline and a score of 3+ means the breast cancer is HER2 positive.

 Breast cancers with a borderline result (2+) should be re-tested with FISH or CISH to determine if they are truly HER2 positive.
 These are more specialised tests and are reported as positive or negative.